Mexico’s Gifts to the World

 Estancia Raicilla, Bacardi Carta Blanca, Peligroso Cinnamon Tequila liqueur, Evangelista Ratafia, homemade spiced pineapple purée, dragon fruit syrup, guanabana, lime and Aztec chocolate bitters.
 The Onca is a jaguar that symbolised power for the Aztec warriors and was made manifest in the powerful deity Tezcatlipoca.

 Classically the Margarita consists of two parts Tequila, one part triple sec, and one part lime juice.
 Here is our twist on this classic.

 Maestro Dobel Humito, St Germain elderflower liqueur, lime, salty chilli grapefruit shrub, Peychaud’s bitter, Amargo Vallet bitter liqueur.
 The Aztec Goddess of the Maguey (agave) plant and one of the protectors of fertility.

 Kaffir lime leaves infused Patron Silver Tequila, pear purée, lime, homemade ginger syrup, egg white and sage.
 The national flower of Mexico, the daisy, is known worldwide as Margarita.

 Patron Reposado Tequila, Huana Guanabana Rum liqueur, homemade spiced pineapple purée, aloe vera, vanilla syrup, lime, passion fruit and champagne foam.
 El Jimador, an agave farmer, never separates from his Coa de Jima as it gives him rewards in abundance.

-Patron Silver Tequila, Patron Citronge Orange liqueur, guava marmalade, grapefruit and lime.
+Patron Silver Tequila, Patron Citronge Orange liqueur, orange marmalade, grapefruit, lime, lemon verbena syrup.
 Decorated skulls are revered during the Day of the Dead celebrations in Mexico and bright daisies are placed within them to create vibrant displays.